 We offer taught courses including design, management, planning, and the ecological, social and cultural aspects of landscape.
 Our Postgraduate Diploma in Landscape Architecture is accredited by the Landscape Institute and the International Federation of Landscape Architects.

 Each year-group has access to a studio.
 You’ll use the latest technology, just as you would in practice.
 Our computer suites are equipped with CAD and digital imaging and publishing software, and A4–A0 colour printing facilities.

 We’re based in the Arts Tower, an iconic, Grade II* listed building that has just had a £25 million refurbishment.
 Our studios are equipped with wireless and digital projection facilities, portfolio and locker space and you have your own kitchen and common room.

 Sheffield is an exciting place to be a landscape student.
 It’s England’s fourth largest city and also its greenest in terms of public open space and tree cover.
 The many urban parks and extensive green infrastructure provide inspiration for much of our project work.

 - Landscape Urbanism and Design

 Teaching and assessment

-There are lectures, seminars, workshops, tutorials, critical feedback sessions, site visits and practicals.
-You’re assessed on coursework assignments, dissertation, oral presentation and examination.
+Teaching takes place through lectures, seminars, workshops, tutorials, critical feedback sessions, site visits and practicals.
+Assessment is by coursework assignments, dissertation, oral presentation and examination.

 Information for international students